haydenc102502/one-stop-shop/README.md

 - **High Priority**: As a student, I want events to be added to my calendar automatically so I can save time and energy
   - *Acceptance Criteria:* Events should appear in the student's calendar automatically after being added to the system
-  - *Acceptance Criteria:* after deadlines for HWs/Quizzes/etc are modified, the calendar should appropriately display the updated deadlines
+  - *Acceptance Criteria:* After deadlines for HWs/Quizzes/etc are modified, the calendar should appropriately display the updated deadlines

 - **Low Priority**: As a student, I want to book office hour appointments with professors through the app so that I can easily schedule meetings
   - *Acceptance Criteria:* Students should be able to see available time slots and book an appointment

 - **Low Priority**: As a faculty member, I want to see when students have office hours so I don't double book
-  - *Acceptance Criteria:* Faculty should receive a notification when a student books an office hour
+  - *Acceptance Criteria:* Faculty should receive a notification when a student books office hours

 #### Full functioning MyCourses page for easy mobile use for students, faculty, and course assistants